YoannaP/yoannap.github.io/content/books.md

 author: Yoanna Peneva
 ---

-Books which I am reading, want to read, or have read and enjoyed.
+Books which I am reading, want to read, have read and enjoyed or have influenced me in some way.

 - Steve Jobs by Walter Isaacson
 - The Innovators by Walter Isaacson